Im-Sam/Im-Sam/README.md

 ### Hi there 👋
-As my username would suggest, I'm Sam, and this is my Github profile.
+What a discovery!!
+Yet another github profile, WOW AH-MAZIN

 - 🔭 I’m currently working on getting my degree at TU Dublin, I'm studying cyber security! 😄
-- 🌱 I’m currently learning Java, I have previous experience in JavaScript, LUA, c#, python and of course HMTL and CSS.
 - 📫 How to reach me: Feel free to email me at samam.magee@gmail.com, or message me on discord - Sam#5065

 **Computing related Interests**
-- Privacy
+- System programming
-- A.I.
+- CTFs
-- Machine learning.
+- Computer Hardware
-- History of computer science.
+- History of computer science
 <!--
 **Im-Sam/Im-Sam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.